-Disclosure: Compensation was provided Dixon Ticonderoga company
+Disclosure: Compensation was provided Dixon Ticonderoga company.

 Opinions expressed herein are those of the author and are not indicative